Vaccine Storage & Transportation

 - Guideline from Ontario Public Health (2021) (PDF 4.8 MB)

-- Contact you local Public Health Unit
+- Contact your local Public Health Unit

 - Public Health Agency Canada (PHAC).
 Storage and handling of immunizing agents: Canadian Immunization Guide.
 (2016, updated 2022)